COMPREHENSIVE EYE EXAM

 Contact lenses offer significant benefits to patients who require eyeglasses on a regular basis.
 Today’s contacts feature many different styles and features so that anyone can wear contacts and safely and comfortably improve their vision.
 Like a normal vision exam, we use special instruments and vision tests to determine the amount of correction you’ll need to see clearly.
 Unlike eyeglasses examinations, a contact exam will use special instruments to carefully evaluate and measure your cornea, the clear surface portion of your eye where the contact lens will rest.
 Precise measurement of the corneal curvature is essential to ensuring the best fit and most optimal vision.
 Once you’re determined to be a good candidate for contact lenses, our doctors and vision care professionals will discuss your contact lens options.

-The second part of your eye exam will focus on the health of your eye and the eye anatomy.
-The exam will evaluate different areas of your eye, including the surface and the interior portion as well as the light-sensitive retina at the back of your eye and the optical nerve, the part of your eye that sends visual information from your eye to your brain.
-To assess the interior portion of your eye, special dilation eye drops will be used to widen your pupils so the eye doctor can gain a clear view using a bright light and a special magnifier.
-Retinal imaging may also be performed to take pictures of the back of your eye so they can be evaluated for changes that could indicate an ongoing disease process.
-Finally, the pressure inside your eye will be measured using a device called a tonometer.
-Increased eye pressure may be an indicator of glaucoma, and having your eye pressure measured on a regular basis is important to ensure you receive treatment to avoid permanent vision loss.
+The eye health portion of your vision and comprehensive eye exam focuses on the health of your eye and the eye anatomy.
+This test evaluates different areas of your eye, including the surface and the interior portion.
+It also evaluates the light-sensitive retina at the back of your eye as well as the optical nerve, the part of your eye that sends visual information from your eye to your brain.
+Optomap Retinal Imaging may be performed to take pictures of the back of your eye so they can be evaluated for changes that could indicate potential eye disease.
+The pressure inside your eye will be measured using a device called a tonometer to check for signs of glaucoma and to avoid permanent vision loss.